 I’m still in the mood to be working with metallics and glitter paints, but because THIS PAINTING turned out so lovely with the bright metallic swipe against the negative space, I’m thinking I would like to try that again.
-This time with a dirty pour instead of a swipe.
+This time using the dirty pour technique instead of a swipe.

 I am going to try to confine my dirty pour to (about) the center third of my canvas using lines of metallic gold, and pour in the middle.
 I’ll use the dirty pour to create striped lines and make sure to get in plenty of shine, sparkle an glitter to contrast with the stark black.